 Two larger community advisory committee meetings were held in October and November 2018.
-Approximately 35 attendees came to each meeting.
+Approximately 30 attendees came to each meeting.
 In the first meeting (October 16, 2018), an overview of the reasons for creating a master plan, expectations of the committee, brief review of the parks' existing conditions, description of engagement to date, and preliminary results from the survey were presented.
-Similarly to the focus groups, the advisory committee meeting attendees reviewed and commented on the Great River Passage Master Plan for the park.
+Similarly to the focus groups, the advisory committee meeting attendees reviewed and commented on the Great River Passage Master Plan for the park, and on the draft vision statement and guiding principles for the project.

 The second meeting (November 27, 2019) built on the topics of the first meeting.
 Results of the online survey, preliminary natural resources inventory findings, an updated map for the parks, and discussion of regulatory guidelines and constraints relating to flooding was discussed.
-Using the priorities list as revised at meeting one and by the focus groups, the advisory committee at meeting 2 was asked to discuss and give a ranking to the priorities.
+Using the priorities list as revised at meeting one and by the focus groups, the advisory committee members at meeting two were asked to discuss and rank the priorities.

-Lastly, a public Open House on February 6, 2019 (rescheduled from January 30, 2019 due to extremely cold temperatures) provided an opportunity for broader public to weigh in on committee and focus group recommendations.
+Lastly, a public Open House on February 6, 2019 (rescheduled from January 30, 2019 due to extremely cold temperatures) provided an opportunity for the broader public to weigh in on committee and focus group recommendations.
 Boards showing maps of existing conditions, trails, priority statements, example images of proposed improvements, and a map showing the location of recommended park improvements were displayed.
 An hour long presentation detailed the process to date, gave a summary of recommendations, and reviewed a timeline for the remainder of the project.
-Lastly, open house attendees were invited to vote on one of five options for the first project to be implemented after the master plan is complete.
+The open house attendees were invited to vote on one of five options for the first project to be implemented after the master plan is complete.
+Participants were each given three beads to vote for their preferred projects among the give choices shown.
 Options included:

-Add cultural signage and develop wayfinding signage plan

-- Trail system: improve rustic trails at bluff and shoreline - Trail system: redesign bike and pedestrian connections at entry roads - Add gathering space for indigenous culture events and recognition - Reduce lawn area and redesign parking area at Hidden Falls north lot
+- Add cultural signage and develop a wayfinding signage plan - Trail system: improve rustic trails at bluff and shoreline - Trail system: redesign bike and pedestrian connections at entry roads - Add gathering space for indigenous culture events and recognition - Reduce lawn area and redesign parking area at Hidden Falls north lot